-COSB 1000 Basic Cosmetology Theory Semester(s) Taught: Fall, Spring, Summer Credits, Lecture hours, Lab hours: (4:4:0) Description: This theory course presents basic cosmetology practices, demonstrations of technical procedures, practical application of cosmetology skills, and identifies the responsibilities of the cosmetologist.
+COSB 1000 Basic Cosmetology Theory Semester(s) Taught: TBA

+Description: This theory course presents basic cosmetology practices, demonstrations of technical procedures, practical application of cosmetology skills, and identifies the responsibilities of the cosmetologist.
 Critical thinking skills will also be developed.
-Students will demonstrate competency through written tests and skills pass-off working on mannequins.
-This course prepares students for working with the public in the salon lab.
+Students will demonstrate competency through assignments and written tests.
 This course is part of a required series to prepare students to take the National Interstate Council of State Boards of Cosmetology Licensure Examination (NIC test).
 Students must be accepted into the Cosmetology/Barbering program to take this course.
-Prerequisites: N/A